Hilbert polynomials for finitary matroids: Applications III: Difference-differential fields

 \subsection{Kolchin polynomials for difference-differential exponential fields}

 Let $K$ be a field of characteristic zero.
 An \textbf{exponential on $K$} is a group homomorphism $E\colon A(K) \to K^\times$, where $A(K)$ is a divisible subgroup of the additive group of $K$.
 If $E$ is an exponential on $K$, then the pair $(K, E)$ is called an \textbf{exponential field}.
 A subfield $F$ of $K$ is an \textbf{exponential subfield} if $E(a) \in F$ for all $a \in A(F) \coloneqq A(K) \cap F$.
 The fields $\R$ and $\CC$ with their usual exponential functions are exponential fields (where the domain of the exponential is the entire field).
-If $p$ is a prime greater than $2$, then the function $E_p\colon \Z_p \to \Q_p^\times$ given by